Paul Rudd: Early life and education

 Paul Stephen Rudd was born on April 6, 1969, in Passaic, New Jersey, to English Jewish parents.
 His father, Michael Rudd (1943–2008), was a historical tour guide and worked for Trans World Airlines (TWA).
-His mother, Gloria Irene Granville, was a sales manager at television station KSMO-TV in Kansas City, Missouri.
-They were both from London, with his father hailing from Edgware and his mother from Surbiton, and both were descended from Ashkenazi Jewish immigrants who moved to England from Belarus, Poland and Russia.
+His mother, Gloria Irene Granville, was a sales manager at the television station KSMO-TV in Kansas City, Missouri.
+His father was from Edgware and his mother from Surbiton, both in London.
+Both were descended from Ashkenazi Jewish immigrants who moved to England from Belarus, Poland, and Russia.
 His parents were second cousins.
 Rudd had a bar mitzvah service in Ontario, Canada.
-Growing up, he loved reading the British comics The Beano and The Dandy, which his uncle sent him from the United Kingdom.
+Growing up, he loved reading the Scottish comics The Beano and The Dandy, which his uncle sent him from the United Kingdom.

-When Rudd was ten, his family moved to Lenexa in Johnson County, Kansas.
+When Rudd was 10 years old, his family moved to Lenexa in Johnson County, Kansas.
 Because of his father's occupation, they also spent three years in Anaheim, California.
 In Kansas, Rudd attended Broadmoor Junior High and graduated from Shawnee Mission West High School in 1987.
 He placed fifth in Humorous Interpretation at the 1987 National Forensics League National Tournament.
 He attended the University of Kansas, where he majored in theater and belonged to the Sigma Nu fraternity's Nu chapter.
 He studied at the American Academy of Dramatic Arts with fellow actor Matthew Lillard.
 He also spent three months studying Jacobean drama at the British American Drama Academy in Oxford.
 While at acting school, he worked as a disc jockey (DJ) at bar mitzvahs.
 After graduation, he had a variety of odd jobs, including glazing hams at the Holiday Ham Company in Overland Park, Kansas.